 1 in 4 deaths in the United States is due to heart disease or other cardiovascular issues, so it's essential to understand the warning signs of a heart attack and cardiovascular problems and to take steps to prevent and treat these conditions with food and lifestyle.

 We all face mid-day fatigue and the unwelcome "brain fog" from time to time.

 Perhaps MCT can help.

 Scientists studying the relationship between MCFAs and the brain have found that the human brain loves ketones.

 Ketones are produced when your liver takes MCFAs and metabolizes them into heat and energy.
-Normally your brain feeds off of glucose like the rest of your body, but if your brain isn't getting enough healthy glucose, or if your insulin is too low to respond to the glucose in your system, ketones can come in as the special ops backup to keep you fueled and functioning.
+Usually, your brain feeds off of glucose like the rest of your body.
+Still, if your brain isn't getting enough healthy glucose or your insulin is too low to respond to the glucose in your system, ketones can come in as the special ops backup to keep you fueled and functioning.

 There may be evidence that this process of keto utilization can help Alzheimer's patients recover their cognitive function.

 Ketones are rapidly energized, giving you a quick boost for mid-day fatigue, which is one of the benefits of using MCT oil in your coffee since it helps fight the "midday slump."